Social Medicine / Natural Apitherapy Research Center

 Pure Royal Jelly

-Royal jelly - Harvest, composition, uses - Royal jelly - contaminated with Chemicals, or pollen from genetically modified crops?
-Is it enough to purchase organic royal jelly?
-Does chemical analysis of royal jelly show everything?
+Pure Royal Jelly - Harvest, composition, uses Pure Royal Jelly and RG contaminated with Chemicals, or pollen from genetically modified crops.

-Royal jelly - in Pharmacy and Cosmetics, alternative Medicine, holistic therapies and Natural Cosmetics
+Pure Royal Jelly and RG in Pharmacy and Cosmetics, alternative Medicine, Natural Cosmetics

 Royal Jelly - Harvest